tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

       }
   }

-A server MUST return nothing for any bytes beyond the end of existing data for a test vector or read vector that reads tries to read such data.
+A client MAY send a test vector or read vector to bytes beyond the end of existing data.
+In this case a server MUST behave as if the test or read vector referred to exactly as much data exists.

+For example,
+consider the case where the server has 5 bytes of data for a particular share.
+If a client sends a read vector with an ``offset`` of 1 and a ``size`` of 4 then the server MUST respond with all of the data except the first byte.
+If a client sends a read vector with the same ``offset`` and a ``size`` of 5 (or any larger value) then the server MUST respond in the same way.

+Similarly,
-As a result, if there is no data at all, an empty bytestring is returned no matter what the offset or length.
+if there is no data at all,
+an empty byte string is returned no matter what the offset or length.

 Reading
 ~~~~~~~